Tennessee State Route 20: Lawrence and Maury Counties

 SR 20 continues east through farmland before entering Summertown and becoming concurrent with SR 240 via a Y-intersection.
 They then pass through the center of town before SR 240 splits off and SR 20 crosses into Maury County, shortly before the highway comes to an end at an intersection with US 43/SR 6.

 Additional Information

-State Route 20 is designated as part of the Delta Development Highway System throughout West Tennessee and carries a Tennessee Scenic Parkway designation from Lexington to Linden and again from Hohenwald to Summertown.
+SR 20 is designated as part of the Delta Development Highway System throughout West Tennessee and carries a Tennessee Scenic Parkway designation from Lexington to Linden and again from Hohenwald to Summertown.

 History

-Prior to 1981 and dating back as far as 1958, SR 20 at its western end extended beyond Dyersburg following what is now SR 210, US 51, SR 211 and SR 104 to Heloise, Tennessee on the Mississippi River in extreme western Dyer County.
+Prior to 1981 and dating back as far as 1958, SR 20 at its western end extended beyond Dyersburg following what is now SR 210, US 51, SR 211, and SR 104 to Heloise, Tennessee, on the Mississippi River in extreme western Dyer County.

 Future

-Tennessee Department of Transportation currently has plans to expand existing SR 20 from two-lane to four-lane or completely reconstruct the route on a new alignment from Interstate 40 in Madison County to the Tennessee River near Perryville.
+Tennessee Department of Transportation currently has plans to expand existing SR 20 from two-lane to four-lane or completely reconstruct the route on a new alignment from I-40 in Madison County to the Tennessee River near Perryville.